What is ME’scope?

 - Hidden line and transparent surface display for greater clarity

 - Digital Movies (Windows WMF’s) can be created during shape animation.
-Recorded animations can be imbedded in MS Power Point presentations.
+Recorded animations can be embedded in MS Power Point presentations.

 - ODS’s and mode shapes can be imported from over 10 different third party disk files